qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 # Introduction
 In the database, I provide a list of commonly used computational medicine and bioinformatic terminology for quick reference.
 This database will be kept updating.
 Feedback or experience is warmly welcomed.

+## LNCaP cells
+LNCaP cells are a cell line of human cells commonly used in the field of oncology.
+LNCaP cells are androgen-sensitive human prostate adenocarcinoma cells derived from the left supraclavicular lymph node metastasis from a 50-year-old caucasian male in 1977.
+They are adherent epithelial cells growing in aggregates and as single cells.

 # Terminology Content
 ## Cancer immune Evasion through loss of MHC Class I antigen presentation
 Major histocompatibility class I (MHC I) molecules bind peptides derived from a cell's expressed genes and then transport and display this antigenic information on the cell surface.
 This allows CD8 T cells to identify pathological cells that are synthesizing abnormal proteins, such as cancers that are expressing mutated proteins.
 In order for many cancers to arise and progress, they need to evolve mechanisms to avoid elimination by CD8 T cells.
 MHC I molecules are not essential for cell survival and therefore one mechanism by which cancers can evade immune control is by losing MHC I antigen presentation machinery (APM).
 Not only will this impair the ability of natural immune responses to control cancers, but also frustrate immunotherapies that work by re-invigorating anti-tumor CD8 T cells, such as checkpoint blockade.

+##Castration-resistant prostate cancer (CRPC)
+A form of advanced prostate cancer.
+With CRPC, the cancer no longer completely responds to treatments that lower testosterone.
+It shows signs of growth, like a rising PSA (prostate-specific antigen), even with low levels of testosterone.

 ## Checkpoint blockade immunotherapy
 Patients are treated with antibodies that block negative regulatory molecules, such as PD-1/PD-L1 or CTLA4, which normally restrain T cell responses.
 This kind of therapy can reinvigorate a patient's anti-tumor T cell responses, which then can cause tumors to shrink and even lead to cures in some patients